hannes/MonetDBLite/README.md

 In an IDE or when Maven runs tests from the command line, the application will use the unpacked library, already present in the `src/main/resources/libs` dir (since there isn't a `.jar` yet).
 When running "in production" - from a `.jar`, the application will stream copy the library to a temp dir, and load the library from there.
-This is needed, since one cannot use the packed libraries in a `.jar` directly.
+This is needed, since one cannot use compressed libraries in a `.jar` directly.

 ## MonetDB database in the JVM